yoursen/GuessTheTransportBot/README.md

 - Checks if the user's answer is correct
 - Provides feedback on the answer
 - Designed for fun and learning about different types of transport
+- Bot owner can broadcast messages to all active users

 ## How to Play
 1. Start the bot in Telegram.